 We may disclose personal information to our related bodies corporate and third party suppliers and service providers located overseas for some of the purposes listed above.
 We take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.

-our related bodies corporate, located in the countries identified in our website www.Machines4u.com.au; our data hosting and other IT service providers located in the United States of America, the Philippines and Singapore; and other third parties located in New Zealand, the United States of America, and Singapore.
+We may disclose your personal information to entities located outside of Australia, including to our related bodies corporate, our data hosting and other IT service providers located who are primarily located in the United States of America, the Philippines and Singapore.

-The security of your Personal Information is important to us.
+The security of your personal information is important to us.
 We may hold your information in either electronic or hard copy form.
 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 These include internal reviews of our data collection, storage and processing practices and security measures, as well as physical security measures to guard against unauthorized access to systems where we store personal data.
-We restrict access to personal information to Machines4u employees, contractors and agents who need to know that information in order to operate, develop or improve our services.
+We restrict access to personal information to Machines4u employees, contractors and agents who need to know that information in order to operate, develop or improve our products and services.
 These individuals are bound by confidentiality obligations and may be subject to discipline, including termination and criminal prosecution, if they fail to meet these obligations.

-As our websites are linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you transmit to us online.
+As our websites and mobile apps are linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you transmit to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.